Picture this: a multi-day conference is in full swing, thousands of attendees are engaged, and everything is running smoothly. A dream, right?

 It's also important to allocate slightly more than the benchmark figure for each expense category, creating a cushion to absorb any unforeseen costs.

-Communication is essential for successful planning.
+Communication is essential for successful event management.
 Without it, objectives and goals will not be reached.

 Assigning duties to team members and ensuring that each team member understands their role is essential prior to the event.
 Creating groups on messenger apps and defining a clear set of duties and instructions for team members can facilitate communication.